Zerna Sharp: Early life and education

 Zerna Addas Sharp was born on August 12, 1889, to Charles and Lottie (Smith) Sharp in Hillisburg, Clinton County, Indiana, and was the eldest of the family's five children.
 Zerna's father owned a general store in Hillisburg.
 After graduating from high school she completed a year of teacher training at Marion Normal College (Indiana Wesleyan University) in Marion, Indiana, but never earned a degree, and later attended Columbia University in New York City.

 Career

 Early years

 Sharp began her career as an educator.
 She taught first-grade students for nearly a decade at elementary schools in Hillisburg, Kirklin, and La Porte, Indiana.
 Sharp also served as an elementary school principal.

 Creator of the Dick and Jane readers

-Sharp created the characters and concept for the Dick and Jane readers, which were widely used in classrooms in the United States and in other English-speaking countries for nearly four decades before they were replaced with other reading texts.
+Sharp created the characters and concept for the Dick and Jane readers, which were widely used in classrooms in the United States and in some other English-speaking countries—but not in the United Kingdom where home-grown equivalents like Janet and John or Ladybird's Peter and Jane series were read—for nearly four decades before they were replaced with other reading texts.
 She came up with the idea for the beginning readers for elementary school children while working as a reading consultant and textbook editor for Scott, Foresman and Company, a publisher in Chicago, Illinois.